Utah Summer League 2018: Final Scores, Stats, Highlights and Reaction

 Following an off day, the Utah Summer League resumed on Thursday for its final pair of games featuring four of this season's most intriguing rookies to watch.

 Jaren Jackson Jr. has been a breakout star through two games for the Memphis Grizzlies.
-The San Antonio Spurs countered with their own young stud in Lonnie Walker IV.
-The second game is a chance for Trae Young of the Atlanta Hawks and Grayson Allen to test their skills against each other.
+The San Antonio Spurs counter with their own young stud in Lonnie Walker IV.
+The second game is a chance for Trae Young of the Atlanta Hawks and Grayson Allen of the Utah Jazz to test their skills against each other.

 Here's a rundown of the top storylines from Thursday's games.